John Goodman comments on 'Roseanne' cancellation

 ET reports that Goodman was at an auto repair shop in New Orleans where he was reluctant to address the issue, but explained that he would "rather say nothing than to cause more trouble."

-Goodman, who plays Barr's on-screen husband, assured people that he's OK amide the controversy adding that "Everything's fine."
+Goodman, who plays Barr's on-screen husband, assured people that he's OK amid the controversy adding that "everything's fine."

 According to ET, Goodman also seemed pretty content with ABC deciding suspend its Emmys For Your Consideration campaign for the show’s recent 10th season.
 This means that none of the cast or creators would likely see any love from this year's Emmy Awards.